 The table shows the coefficient estimates from the regression of the incidence of attacks on mayors on variables relevant to gang presence and crime at the municipality-year level.
 For the sample using all of Mexico, coefficients are multiplied by 100 for convenience.
-All coefficients on homicide rates in all sample restrictions have been multiplied by 100 and rounded up for convenience.
 All regressions include municipality, year fixed effects, and controls.
 Control variables included are the average schooling of the municipal population, the share of the indigenous population, the log of the total population, and the year since the election (level and squared). log(# group + 1) is the log of the number of criminal groups in the municipality, adjusted by adding 1 to account for municipalities with no presence of organized criminal groups.
 New group refers to the dummy variable for the existence of a criminal organization that newly began its activities within the municipalities.
 Homicide rate refers to homicides per 100,000 persons and has been recalculated without mayor assassinations.
 Standard errors are clustered at the municipal level.
 They are also multiplied by 100 for convenience.